jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

 Fingering is straightforward in this form.
 Start with the second finger on the sixth string tonic.

-Stay on the E form and learn as much as possible before moving on to another form.
-Move on when it becomes boring, but not before.

 ## D form

 {% include figure.html